Gum disease in cats at a glance

 Overcrowding of the teeth and malocclusions.

-Soft textured canned food reduces abrasion and helps to remove plaque from the teeth.
+Soft textured canned food reduces abrasion that can play a role in the removal of plaque from the teeth.

 Cats are experts at masking discomfort and pain, and gum disease can go unnoticed until it has become advanced, which highlights why annual check-ups with the veterinarian are so important.
 Early intervention avoids unnecessary pain, suffering, expense and prolonged treatment to fix the problem.

 - Bad breath